Please also see the following pages for more detailed information.

 Pre-implantation Genetic Diagnosis

-Genetic testing carried out during In Vitro Fertilization (IVF), when one parent has a known heritable RB1 mutation, to avoid passing that genetic mutation to the child.
+Genetic testing carried out during In Vitro Fertilization (IVF), when one parent has a known heritable RB1 pathogenic variant, to avoid passing that gene change to the child.

 Prenatal Retinoblastoma Diagnosis

-The proportion of people with a particular disease or genetic mutation
+The proportion of people with a particular disease or pathogenic variant.

 The first known affected person in a family